Skip to main content

 Begin typing to search, use arrow keys to navigate, use enter to select

-Starting a business is never easy, nor is success guaranteed.
-Confidence is important but so is an honest evaluation and market research of your business plan, an understanding of the legal aspects of entrepreneurship, and a realistic expectation of how your business will make money (and when).
+Starting a business is never easy, and success isn't guaranteed.
+While confidence is important, so is an honest evaluation and market research of your business plan.
+A clear understanding of the legal aspects of entrepreneurship and a realistic expectation of how your business will make money will set you up for a successful business.

 Is Entrepreneurship for You?